mathie/tcpip_proxy/README.md

 binary to demonstrate its use.
 I think I'd have to distribute the trivial binary as a separate package.
 Something to investigate further another time.

+## Things I like about go

+I love working with goroutines and channels for passing messages between them.
+It feels like a really natural way to think about software development.
+And, of course, it can allow the program to scale up onto multiple cores on your computer, run goroutines concurrently and get things done faster.
+I'm sure there are still plenty of ways to trip myself up, but I managed to write a trivial program that I observed running with 13 separate threads and not once have to think about the complexities of concurrent programming.
+That's got to be a win.

+I liked that the compiler makes me keep my imports in check, so that I can clearly see dependencies.
+The number of times I've looked at the myriad of `require 'foo'` lines in a ruby file that's been around for a few years and wondered if they're all necessary.
+Or, worse, with Rails' autoloader, not even knowing what a file's dependencies really are!
+This was particularly awesome as I split bits out into separate files.

+Multiple return values from a method.
+In particular, this comes into its own for signalling errors. the typical idiom is to do something along the lines of:

+    bytesRead, err := channel.Read(buffer)
+    if err != nil {
+      panic(fmt.Sprintf("Channel read failed: %v", err))
+    }

+    // Carry on

+This way we don't have to think of 'special' values of the return value (idiomatically -1 in C) to indicate errors, and then pass the actual error status out of band.
+I also like the pace of "call a method, check for errors, call a method, check for errors".
+I always liked that style in C; apart from anything else, it's clear to see when errors are, and aren't, being checked without jumping out of the current context.

+`defer` is neat.
+It schedules a method to run at the end of the current scope, no matter how the current scope is exited.
+So far, most of what I've used it for is to remember to close open files when I'm done with them - the same as I'd do with blocks in Ruby.
+So, in Ruby:

+    def cracker
+      File.open('/etc/passwd') do |f|
+        # IN UR PASSWD FILE, CRACKIN UR PASSWDS
+      end
+    end

+which automatically closes the file at the end of the block.
+The equivalent in
+Go:

+    func cracker() {
+      f, err := os.Open('/etc/passwd')
+      // error checking elided...
+      defer f.Close()

+      // IN UR PASSWD FILE, CRACKIN UR PASSWDS
+    }

+The Go version can be more flexible, because it allows the caller, rather than the callee, to define the behaviour that happens at the end of the scope.
+And it avoids an extra level of indentation, which pleases me.

 ## Conclusion

 I've run out of things to say.
 I've quite enjoyed this wee exercise.